-While unstructured data is difficult to organize, it’s the most common type of data.
-Industry analysts say it could make up 80% to 90% of an organization’s entire data collection.
-And it’s extremely useful.
+What’s needed is speed and agility.
 Big data analytics systems that can parse unstructured data and aggregate it with other sources and types of data can make connections and provide insights from wildly differing sets of data, such as customer buying behaviors and weather patterns.
 Or employee turnover and federal interest rates.
 The importance and demands of unstructured data are no different when it comes to IoT.

-Enterprises that want to realize the true potential of their IoT and other data must initially find the right solution to store it.
-With a wide range of data storage solutions to choose from, it’s imperative that organizations first know what they want from their data and storage.
+Enterprises that want to realize the true potential of their IoT and other data need the right solution to store it.
 If it’s to store IoT data for immediate or later analysis, the smart solution is one that helps them address the challenges posed by fast-growing, demanding unstructured data.

-For example, WOBCOM, fixed network provider, helps enterprise customers process business data at lightning speed for innovative projects such as smart cities, which produce massive amounts of real-time data from Internet of Things (IoT) sensors and dynamic energy and traffic management systems.
-WOBCOM provides sophisticated storage services to enable these projects with a unified fast file and object storage platform like Pure Storage FlashBladeⓇ underpinning the company’s storage infrastructure.
-An important aspect in choosing Pure Storage was the ability to use Pure1Ⓡ for full-stack monitoring with predictive analytics and support
+WOBCOM, a fixed network provider, helps enterprise customers process business data for projects such as smart cities, which produce massive amounts of real-time data from IoT sensors and dynamic energy and traffic management systems.
+With a unified fast file and object storage platform like Pure Storage FlashBlade® underpinning the company’s storage infrastructure, WOBCOM enable these projects with ease.

 How Pure Storage Can Support IoT Data

-Pure Storage understands today’s challenges with big data and analytics and offers solutions that make data storage, management, and access convenient and simple.
-With Pure FlashBlade®, you get a single, unified storage platform that accommodates both file and object storage, for an all-in-one, high-performance, scale-out solution for all of your structured and unstructured data.
-It can handle even large-scale analytics and massive volumes of data to ensure you get the most value from your IoT devices.
+Pure Storage is leading the charge to an all-flash data center of the future—one that can support the growing demands of IoT data today and tomorrow.
+Pure FlashBlade® is a unified file and object scale-out solution for all of your structured and unstructured data.
+Explore how it can handle even large-scale analytics and massive volumes of data to ensure you get the most value from your IoT devices.